Writing schedule expressions

 Section titled “Understand scattering”ado-aw does not always compile a fuzzy schedule to the exact same wall-clock minute you typed.

-Instead, it applies scattering: a deterministic offset that spreads runs out to avoid a thundering herd effect.
+Instead, it applies scattering: a deterministic offset based on the agent name that spreads runs out to avoid thundering-herd effects.

 For example: